 Dead Star Walking: One of the earliest examples of this trope, and maybe the most famous.
 Marion Crane is the central character and Janet Leigh is the star—until she gets offed completely out of nowhere thirty minutes into the movie, and the film becomes something very different.

 Decoy Protagonist: Marion.
 Some have argued that after Marion is killed, Norman becomes the film's real protagonist.

 Deliberately Monochrome: Allegedly to save time and money on special effects, as they could use chocolate syrup rather than having to mix up a batch of Kensington Gore.
 Hitchcock also said that in color, the fake blood going down the drain would be pink, and pink is not scary.

 Do Not Spoil This Ending: In 1960, at least.
-If you don't know the twist by now, either you've been living in a cave or you're an idiot.
 But at the time it was common to go to a movie halfway through and watch the rest with the next run.
 This one was set up so you had to watch it front to back.
 A few years later this would catch on with all movies.

 Unfortunately, the VHS release, which includes a trailer for a Hitchcock boxset before the beginning, has a shot of The Reveal.
 And being VHS, it can't be skipped over.

 Also, an older DVD release featured the big twist ON THE COVER.

 Even Evil Has Standards: In Psycho II, when Norman finds out that his motel is being exploited by his Manager Toomey for prostitution and drugs since he's been away, he fires him.
 When Toomey threatens to have him locked up, Norman counters with blackmail.
 Toomey dies anyway, just not by Norman's hands.

 Eye Open: One of the more disturbing ones in cinema history, as Hitchcock cuts to a tight closeup of Marion's dead, staring eye before a spiraling zoom out from her face.